top of page

 EDS is highly under-diagnosed and often misdiagnosed, creating unnecessary suffering and financial challenges for patients, and the excessive burden of time, resources and money for healthcare providers.
 Yet the true prevalence of this condition is astounding – 1 in 2,500.
 It is a condition that is literally hiding in plain sight.

 The average time to diagnosis of an EDS patient is 14 years.
 Once patients are diagnosed, obtaining care can still be an uphill battle.
 Providers often feel they do not have the clinical skills, nor the time in their practice to treat this complex disease.
-Patients and caregivers, exhausted by the ordeal of seeking qualified care, may find communication with providers frustrating, leading to disharmony and distrust that can erode the therapeutic partnership.
+Patients and caregivers, exhausted by the ordeal of seeking qualified care, may find interactions with providers frustrating, leading to disharmony and distrust that can erode the therapeutic partnership.

 We offer programs to help healthcare providers achieve the following objectives: